storybookjs/react-native/MIGRATION.md

 ```

 You should also now import storiesOf from `@storybook/react-native/V6` this is necessary so that certain code paths don't run in v7 mode.

+### regenerate your requires file

+Now that you've updated the script you can regenerate your `storybook.requires.js` file by running `yarn storybook-generate`.

 ### Update `.storybook/index.js`